haristjuliant/latihanStash/README.md

 # latihanStash
-this is from local
+this is from local. <br />
-this is from REMOTE
+this is from REMOTE.